speedb-io/documentation/rocksdb-basics.md

 #### More compaction Methods

-* Universal Compaction (aka Tiered Compaction) -- trades read and space amplification for lower write amplification as it tries to merge only sorted runs that are of similar size and cover roughly the same key ranges (as opposed to leveled compaction which always compacts a smaller sorted run into a larger one)
+* Universal Compaction (aka Tiered Compaction) -- trades lower read and space amplifications for lower write amplification as it tries to merge only sorted runs that are of similar size and cover roughly the same key ranges (as opposed to leveled compaction which always compacts a smaller sorted run into a larger one)
 * FIFO Compaction (aka TTL compaction) -- discards whole SST files as their age exceeds a set threshold (useful for time-series data, for example)

 ### General block-based SST structure

 The data on the SST is divided into logical blocks.

-A block is just a single read and write unit, not defined by a hard size limit.
+A block is just a single read-and-write unit, not defined by a hard size limit.

 There are many block types, but these are the most relevant: